Tier 4 Sponsor

 Yes, however they will need to reapply and you will have to keep records on the SMS that this happened.

-Do I need this licence for European students
+Do I need tier 4 sponsor licence for European students

 Who can I place for reporting duties